Last updated March 31, 2021

-The content on the People’s Law School website, except for the images and videos, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (“CC BY-NC-SA 4.0”).
+The content on the People’s Law School website, except for the images and videos, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence (“CC BY-NC-SA 4.0”).

 Non-commercial.
 You may not use the material for commercial purposes.

-- ShareAlike.
-If you remix, transform, or build upon the material, you must distribute your work under the same CC BY-NC-SA 4.0 license.
+ShareAlike.
+If you remix, transform, or build upon the material, you must distribute your work under the same CC BY-NC-SA 4.0 licence.

 People’s Law School is pleased to be part of a global movement of public institutions, governments, and not-for-profit organizations who have chosen to adopt open licensing policies.
-Open licenses provide a standard way for content creators to grant someone else permission to use their work.
+Open licences provide a standard way for content creators to grant someone else permission to use their work.
 In doing so, we believe we are demonstrating our commitment to information sharing and building capacity for social innovation in the community.

 The People’s Law School open licensing approach is adapted from the Hewlett Foundation Open Licensing Toolkit for Staff from the Hewlett Foundation and the Vancouver Foundation Open Licensing Policy from the Vancouver Foundation.